 Separate reserve assessments are applied for MT PASA and ST PASA processes.
-MT PASA identifies LRC (as does the ESOO) while ST PASA identifies LOR17 conditions based on determined capacity reserve levels.
+MT PASA identifies LRC while ST PASA identifies LOR conditions based on determined capacity reserve levels.

 AEMO's response to an LRC or LOR depends on the extent of the projected supply shortfall, and the timeframe in which it is projected to arise.
 AEMO's potential responses include: